Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 What to eat in Bulgaria

-Want to know more about food in Bulgaria?
+Want to know more about Bulgarian cuisine?
 Read about the Bulgarian foods I tried when I was there.

-Shopska salata – Like a traditional Greek salad, but with soft Bulgarian cheese sprinkled over the top instead of feta.
+Shopska salad – The shopska salad is like a traditional Greek salad, but with soft Bulgarian cheese sprinkled over the top instead of feta.

-Shkembe – A traditional tripe soup which consists of paprika, milk, and oil.
+Shkembe – A traditional tripe soup that consists of paprika, milk, and oil.

 Tarator – A cold cucumber soup topped with yogurt, garlic, oil, walnuts, dill, and water.
 It’s often eaten in summer.

-Lozovi Sarma – Mincemeat, herbs, yoghurt, and rice, all wrapped up in a vine leaf.
+Lozovi Sarma – Minced meat, herbs, yogurt, and rice, all wrapped up in a vine leaf.
 Delicious!

-Gyuvech – Actually the name of the pot it’s cooked in, a hearty stew consisting of beef, mushrooms, peppers, onions, and paprika.
+Gyuvech – Actually, the name of the pot it’s cooked in, is a hearty stew consisting of beef, mushrooms, peppers, onions, and paprika.
 It’s often topped with a fried egg and/or cheese.

 Moussaka – there are many variations of moussaka across the Balkans.
 Bulgaria’s moussaka relies on potatoes as a base, rather than aubergines (eggplant).